-The contract value of the funds held in the stable value fund by the Plan at December 31, 2023 and 2022, is \$131,605 and \$249,844, respectively.
-The contract value of funds held in the Guaranteed Investment Option at December 31, 2023 and 2022 is \$3,118,575 and \$3,330,615, respectively.
+The contract value of funds held in the Guaranteed Investment Option at December 31, 2023 and 2022 is \$685,512 and \$534,075, respectively.
 The contract issuer is contractually obligated to repay the principal and interest at a specified interest rate that is guaranteed to the Plan.
-The rate of return in the stable value fund for 2023 and 2022 was 1.55% and 1.55%, respectively.
 The rate of return in the Guaranteed Investment Option for 2023 and 2022 was 2.10% and 2.10%, respectively.

 Certain events limit the ability of the Plan to transact at contract value with the issuer.
-Such events include the following: (1) the Plan's failure to qualify under Section 401(a) or Section 401(k) of the IRC, (2) the establishment of a defined contribution plan that competes with Plan for employee contributions, (3) any substantive modification of the Stable Value Fund/Guaranteed Investment Option or the administration of the Stable Value Fund/Guaranteed Investment Option that is not consented to by the issuer, (4) any change in law, regulation or administrative ruling applicable to the Plan that could have a material adverse effect on the Stable Value Fund/Guaranteed Investment Option's cash flow, (5) any communication given to participants by the Committee or Transamerica Financial Life Insurance Company that is designed to induce or influence participants to avoid investing in the Stable Value Fund/Guaranteed Investment Option, and (6) any transfer of assets from the Stable Value Fund/Guaranteed Investment Option directly to a competing investment option.
+Such events include the following: (1) the Plan's failure to qualify under Section 401(a) or Section 401(k) of the IRC, (2) the establishment of a defined contribution plan that competes with Plan for employee contributions, (3) any substantive modification of the Stable Value Fund/Guaranteed Investment Option or the administration of the Stable Value Fund/Guaranteed Investment Option or the issuer, (4) any change in law, regulation or administrative ruling applicable to the Plan that could have a material adverse effect on the Stable Value Fund/Guaranteed Investment Option's cash flow, (5) any communication given to participants by the Committee or Transamerica Financial Life Insurance Company that is designed to induce or influence participants to avoid investing in the Stable Value Fund/Guaranteed Investment Option, and (6) any transfer of assets from the Stable Value Fund/Guaranteed Investment Option directly to a competing investment option.
 The occurrence of any of these events which would limit the Plan's ability to transact at contract value with participants is not probable.

-NOTE G - RELATED PARTY AND PARTY-IN-INTEREST TRANSACTIONS
+NOTE G - RELATED PARTY TRANSACTIONS AND PARTIES-IN NTEREST TRANSACTIONS

-The Plan paid administrative expenses in the amount of \$223,109 and \$191,233 for the year ended December 31, 2023 and 2022, respectively.
+The Plan paid administrative expenses in the amount of \$67,322 and \$33,971 for the year ended December 31, 2023 and 2022, respectively.
 The Plan Sponsor paid all other administrative expenses including trustee, audit fees, and software costs.